 Dizziness, nausea and vomiting occur with many diseases and conditions affecting different organ systems.
 Mild to potentially life-threatening ailments of the gastrointestinal tract, nervous system and cardiovascular system commonly provoke these symptoms.
 Accurate diagnosis of the underlying cause of dizziness, nausea and vomiting proves essential in developing an effective treatment plan.

+Ailments of the digestive system are most often to blame for nausea, vomiting and dizziness.
 Gastroenteritis is a common condition characterized by inflammation of the stomach and intestines, which typically causes nausea, vomiting and diarrhea.
-It is most commonly caused by a virus, such as the norovirus.
+It is usually caused by a virus, such as the norovirus.
 Persistent nausea, vomiting and diarrhea can lead to dehydration and dizziness.
 Food poisoning is another common cause of these symptoms.
 Accidental or intentional ingestion of toxic substances or too much medication often leads to these symptoms as well.
 Other gastrointestinal ailments that may cause nausea, vomiting and dizziness include a bowel blockage, appendicitis and inflammation of the gallbladder or pancreas.

 Migraines are recurrent headaches typically characterized by throbbing pain limited to one side of the head.
 Other symptoms often accompany migraines, including nausea, vomiting, dizziness and visual disturbances.
 A concussion or another head injury that causes brain swelling can also cause nausea, vomiting and dizziness, which are often accompanied by other symptoms.
 An infection of the nervous system, such as meningitis, can also cause these symptoms, as can bleeding within the brain or a brain tumor.